eliorhefetz/python-projects/academic_projects/assignment_01_guessing_and_knights/README.md

 - `guessing_game.py` — a number guessing game with limited attempts and a hint after several guesses
 - `knights_battle.py` — a simple battle simulation between two knights based on HP and attack power
-- `main.py` — a simple menu for choosing which part to run

 ## Topics Used